DrTimothyAldenDavis/SuiteSparse/GraphBLAS/GraphBLAS/README.md

 # GraphBLAS/GraphBLAS: MATLAB interface for SuiteSparse:GraphBLAS

-SuiteSparse:GraphBLAS, Timothy A. Davis, (c) 2017-2020, All Rights Reserved. http://suitesparse.com   See GraphBLAS/Doc/License.txt for license.
+SuiteSparse:GraphBLAS, Timothy A. Davis, (c) 2017-2021, All Rights Reserved.
+SPDX-License-Identifier: Apache-2.0

 The GrB class provides an easy-to-use MATLAB interface to SuiteSparse:GraphBLAS.